 If therefore, unjustly or otherwise, I were to receive a parking fine or a speeding ticket today, the cost would put me off the road permanently.
 My punishment would be a permanent driving ban.
 I would lose mobility, with all the consequences that would bring with it in today's transport-dependent society.

-Thus, by using the monetary fine as the instrument of punishment, the law, in effect:
+Consequently, by using the monetary fine as the instrument of punishment, the law, in effect:

 It is obviously and flagrantly anything but justice or equality before the law.
 The law is therefore undeniably partisan and disreputable and consequently worthy of nobody's respect.
 If the law is ever to regain my respect, it will first have to become respectable.